 — Ann E., Inverness, CA

-Guayaquil / Highland Walk / Charles Darwin Research Station / Floreana
+Guayaquil / Highland Walk / Darwin Research Station / Floreana

 Elizabeth Bay / Punta Espinosa

-A lovely hike leads to a flamingo lagoon on Isabela, followed by Zodiac explorations among the sea turtles in Elizabeth Bay.
-On Fernandina, look for flightless cormorants, Galápagos penguins, Galápagos hawks, and scampering Sally Lightfoot crabs.
+A lovely hike brings us to a flamingo lagoon on Isabela, followed by Zodiac explorations among herons perched in red and black mangroves and sea turtles swimming in Elizabeth Bay.
+From Fernandina’s black-sand beach, look for flightless cormorants, Galápagos penguins, Galápagos hawks, and colorful Sally Lightfoot crabs scampering along the shoreline.

 Tagus Cove / Snorkeling at Punta Vicente Roca

-Explore a historic pirate hideaway by Zodiac, then stop at Punta Vicente Roca for excellent snorkeling.
-From Espumilla Beach on Santiago, walk a forest trail to see yellow warblers and curious Galápagos flycatchers.
-At Puerto Egas, see Galápagos fur seals lounging under arches of lava.
+Explore a historic pirate hideaway by Zodiac, then snorkel at Punta Vicente Roca, with its underwater cliffs and schools of colorful fish.
+From the golden sands of Espumilla Beach on Santiago, we’ll walk a forest trail in search of yellow warblers and curious Galápagos flycatchers.
+At Puerto Egas, see Galápagos fur seals lounging under lava arches or swimming in the grottos.

 North Seymour / Blue-Footed Boobies and Frigatebirds

-Explore North Seymour’s nesting colonies of frigatebirds, blue-footed boobies, and swallow-tailed gulls.
-From Baltra, fly to Guayaquil for an overnight, and depart on Day 10.
+North Seymour is home to countless nesting colonies of great frigatebirds, blue-footed boobies, and elegant swallow-tailed gulls.
+We’ll walk right next to them without any barriers and they will carry on as if we were invisible.
+From Baltra, fly to Guayaquil for a final overnight, and depart on Day 10.